jspinoza3/2azerons/README.txt

 9. load "workCursor" onto the  Azeron.
 10. (optional) you may now close Azeron software
 11. run mouse.ahk (as admin if possible)
+- --- note: when you run mouse.ahk, only your right Azeron should be plugged in.
 12. run 2azerons.ahk (as admin if possible)
 13. plug in the left Azeron
 14. enjoy
-15. To exit the script, press Win+Alt+.
+15. note that the software remapping also affects any other keyboards you have.
+To exit the script (disable software remapping), press Win+Alt+.
+16. return to step 11 whenever you want to enable software remapping again.

 =============Troubleshooting===========
 - In my experience, which is on Windows, the mouse cursor sometimes ends up getting stuck in the upper left corner of the screen due to AHK detecting constant joystick state of X000 Y000.
 Or maybe you run mouse.ahk and the cursor doesn't move with the joystick.
 Either way proceed with the following.
 - --- I'm not sure what the cause is, but one way to fix this is as follows:
+- --- unplug the left Azeron and leave the right one plugged in.
 - --- Device Manager >> View >> Devices By Container >> Expand the tree for Azeron >> right click the "USB composite device" >> uninstall
 - --- Then you can unplug azeron, plug back in, restart the mouse.ahk script, and it should be detecting normal resting state for joystick (i.e. X050 Y050) and responding to manipulation appropriately
+===========Customization Intro============
+- customization is possible, but involves editing source code in most cases.
+Here are some possible customizations, ranked roughly from least to most difficult:
+- --- move the action associated with a single standalone physical button (a button not connected to another by a magenta elipse in the google drawing) to a different standalone physical button.
+This can be done without editing source code.
+You just have to change the binding in the azeron software.
+- --- move an entire chording group (set of buttons connected by magenta elipses in the google drawing) to a different finger that controls a congruent chording group.
+For example, swapping the behaviour of the left and right index finger or swapping the behaviour of any two fingers other than index fingers and thumb.
+This can also be achieved without editing source code.
+- --- change the longpress or shortpress actions associated with any key or chord.
+This will require you to have some understanding of how 2azerons.ahk is arranged and the syntax that you will need to use to specify the desired actions.
+If you want to define complex macros, it helps to have a experience writing functions in AHK.
+- --- define custom chording groups
+- --- define new modes and button(s) for mode switching
 ===========Customization Overview============
 - longpressify.ahk is relatively set in stone and users have been given alot of customization power without the need to change this file.
 - There are two recommended places for making changes to customize behaviour:
-- --- Profile Level: you can relocate the actions shown in 2Azerons.png by moving bindings around in the Azeron profiles.
+- --- Profile Level: you may be able to relocate the actions shown in 2Azerons.png by moving bindings around in the Azeron profiles.
+However many customizations will require you make changes on the AHK level as well.
-- --- AHK Level: make changes to 2azerons.ahk to redefine the shortpress and longpress actions associated with each button or chording set on your Azeron. within this script you will reference azeron buttons by the AHK name of the key that the button is binded to in the profile level.
+- --- AHK Level: 2azerons.ahk works by remapping keyboard and mouse signals with complete ignorance to which physical button or which device they are coming from.
+Changing behaviour from that which is shown in the google drawing requires editing the source code in 2azerons.ahk in most cases.
+Make changes to 2azerons.ahk to redefine the shortpress and longpress actions associated with each button or chording set on your Azeron.
+Within this script you will reference azeron buttons by the AHK name of the keyboard or mouse action that the button is binded to in the profile level.
+AHK Level changes are required for most customizations
 ============AHK Level customization kinesthetic learning resources===============
 - since 2azerons.ahk is a lengthly and complex file, I have also provided a folder called "hello_world" with some educational example scripts that will help you gain a more fundamental understanding of the object oriented system of defining button behaviour in longpressify.ahk environment.
 - --- these educational examples resemble 2azerons.ahk in essential structure, but the code and functionality is greatly stripped down.